Monte Carlo method in statistical mechanics: Canonical

 step 2.1: save, on a histogram, the values of M and M^{2}.

-As a final note, one should note that TT is not easy to estimate because it is not easy to say when the system is de-correlated from the previous state.
+TT is not easy to estimate because it is not easy to say when the system is de-correlated from the previous state.
 To surpass this point, one generally do not use a fixed TT, but TT as a tunneling time.
 One tunneling time is defined as the number of steps 1. the system needs to make to go from the minimum of its energy to the maximum of its energy and return.

 A major drawback of this method with the single spin flip choice in systems like Ising model is that the tunneling time scales as a power law as $N^{2+z}$ where z is greater than 0.5, phenomenon known as critical slowing down.

 Applicability

 The method thus neglects dynamics, which can be a major drawback, or a great advantage.
 Indeed, the method can only be applied to static quantities, but the freedom to choose moves makes the method very flexible.
 An additional advantage is that some systems, such as the Ising model, lack a dynamical description and are only defined by an energy prescription; for these the Monte Carlo approach is the only one feasible.